QUALIFIED FOR FREE SHIPPING!

 While the easiest step might be ordering take-out or getting a pizza delivered, these decisions will not help or enforce your journey to stop stress eating.
 Instead, focus on putting healthy alternatives on your shopping list and limiting the number of unhealthy food options you have access to.

 Nuts and berries provide wonderful sources of sugars and healthy fats -- helping you feel full!
-Learning how to prepare satisfying, healthy complex carbs like baked sweet potatoes or rice can be great for late-night munchies.
+Learning how to prepare satisfying, healthy complex carbs like baked sweet potatoes, organic dates, or rice can be great for late-night munchies.

 They’re healthy, fill you up, and give you good sugars and starches your body can easily use!